mikrono/tModLoaderWiki_kr_ko/ModRecipe.md

 Adds a required crafting station with the given tile type to this recipe.

+### public void AddTile(Mod mod, string tileName)

+Adds a required crafting station to this recipe with the given tile name from the given mod.
+If the mod parameter is null, then it will automatically use a tile from the mod creating this recipe.

+### public void AddTile(ModTile tile)

+Adds a required crafting station to this recipe of the given type of tile.

 ### public void AddRecipe()

 Adds this recipe to the game.
 Call this after you have finished setting the result, ingredients, etc.